bolotnikov/gamedevland/src/content/games/foam-n-find.md

 ## About the game

-Foam and Find is a bright hidden-object puzzle set in richly detailed rooms.
-Each scene is packed with toys, plants, clothes, and household objects, turning a simple search list into a focused observation challenge.
+Foam and Find is a hidden-object puzzle set in detailed rooms.
+Levels are grouped into themed locations and use lives and hints as light supporting systems.

 ## How it plays

-The game selects a set of target objects for each level.
-Players can drag and zoom the scene, tap objects to collect them, and use a hint when a target is difficult to spot.
-Incorrect taps cost a life, so careful searching matters just as much as speed.

-## Progression and game design

-Levels are grouped into themed episodes and locations.
-A compact task panel keeps the current goals visible, while lives and limited hints add light resource management without distracting from the core search loop.

-## My role

-I created and developed the game end to end: hidden-object rules, level and episode progression, drag and zoom interaction, responsive layouts, effects, audio, platform integration, and the production web build for GameDistribution.

-## Technical highlights

-The game is written in TypeScript and rendered with PixiJS.
-Tween.js drives interface and gameplay motion, Howler.js handles audio, and Pixi filters and particle emitters provide focus effects and celebration feedback.
-Webpack produces the platform builds, while the custom engine owns scenes, layouts, assets, input, persistence, and platform adapters.
+Pan and zoom the scene, then tap every object shown in the task list.
+Incorrect taps cost a life, and a hint can reveal a difficult target.